 How does a pronghorn get safely through a barbed-wire fence?
 That was the question posed by researchers in a study conducted by The Nature Conservancy in Montana and our partners.
 The answer proved to be a surprise.

-The team tested three different fence types.
-Each raised the bottom wire to at least 18 inches above the ground – since pronghorn crawl under rather than jumping over fences.
+So, the team tested three different fence types.
+Each raised the bottom wire to at least 18 inches above the ground – to allow enough room for pronghorn to crawl under.
 In one group they replaced the bottom barbed wire with a smooth wire.
 In the second they clipped the bottom wire to the span above it, raising it higher.
 The third was the so-called “goat bar” which encases the lower two wires in a plastic pipe – an often-recommended modification.
 The big surprise was that the highly touted goat bar was a near total failure.
 Both pronghorn and deer balked at that one.
 The other two worked well.

 PHOTO: Young bucks check out a goat bar

 Researchers used remote cameras on the Conservancy’s Matador Ranch and in Alberta, Canada to monitor whether pronghorn were crossing the various fence types.
 The bottom wires of many fences are too low for pronghorn to crawl under, or may scrape fur from their backs, leaving them susceptible to frostbite and infection.
 A successful fence would let pronghorn pass through, while keeping cattle inside.